alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 The beginning and end of a sample output can be seen below.
 This method was much more efficient, as 500 timestamps were recorded in only ____ seconds.
 Therefore, the effective data transfer rate using this method was found to be ___ values per second on average.

 ADD SAMPLE OUTPUT PIC

+### Task 7: Adding Temperature Readings

+It is possible for the Artemis board to record temperature values with their timestamps.
+In order to do this, I created the GET_TEMP_READINGS command, seen below, which acted similarly to TIME_LOOP_ARR and SEND_TIME_DATA from task 6, except it also recorded temperature values and placed them in their corresponding array.
+Once all values were recorded, the temperature values were sent back on the same string as their corresponding timestamp.

+ADD ARDUINO COMMAND PIC

+The Jupyter notebook code below initialized time and temperature arrays, initialized the notification handler to receive and process the incoming data, and called the GET_TEMP_READINGS command.

+ADD JUPYTER CODE

+The beginning and end of sample time and temperature values after processing by the notification handler can be seen below.

+ADD SAMPLE OUTPUT